 Dr. Julia Link Roberts, Executive Director of The Gatton Academy, added, “This partnership will accrue benefits for the National STEM Scholars, middle school students in their classrooms, and the middle school science teachers with whom they collaborate.
 The National STEM Scholar Program is an excellent way for teachers to learn new strategies and new ways to engage students to help them become and stay interested in science and math.”

-Now in its 6th year, there are 60 National STEM Scholars representing middle schools in 29 states.
-93% teach in public schools, 43% teach in mid- to high-poverty schools and 41% teach in communities with a population under 15,000.
+Now in its 7th year, there are 70 National STEM Scholars representing middle schools in 32 states.
+90% teach in public schools, 40% teach in mid- to high-poverty schools and 36% teach in communities with a population under 15,000.
 A unique requirement of the program is the responsibility for STEM Scholars to share lessons learned with colleagues in their home schools, districts or states, magnifying impact over multiple classrooms and years.
-By June 2021, STEM Scholars will have directly and indirectly impacted an estimated 66,000 middle school students in the U.S.
+By June 2023, National STEM Scholars will have directly and indirectly impacted more than 83,000 middle school students in the U.S.

 About the National Stem Cell Foundation

 The National Stem Cell Foundation is a 501(c)3 non-profit organization that funds adult stem cell and regenerative medicine research, underwrites the National STEM Scholar Program for middle school science teachers inspiring the next generation of STEM (science, technology, engineering and math) pioneers nationwide, and covers copays and deductibles for children of limited means participating in clinical trials for rare diseases.
 For more information, visit www.nationalstemcellfoundation.org.

 About The Gatton Academy